Kneecap pain is often caused by roughness under the patella; it can usually be polished off with gentle treatment and specific exercises.

 Clarke's test can be extremely painful when strongly positive; it

 makes the definitive diagnosis of patello femoral pain syndrome.

 Mrs P is a typical case.
 Only 51, she has pain stretching through her whole back, wrists, hips and knees for as long as she can remember.

 She has had operations on her wrists and knee.
-She presented first for treatment of her right kneecap some four months ago, having had moderately successful chiropractic treatment for her back and neck from a colleague who does not specialise in extremity conditions.
+She presented first for treatment of her right patella some four months ago, having had moderately successful chiropractic treatment for her back and neck from a colleague who does not specialise in extremity conditions.

 Walking upstairs was particularly painful in her knee.
 The x-ray above confirmed the diagnosis: Mrs P has Patello Femoral Pain Syndrome but the underlying cause is chondrocalcinosis; calcium deposits in the cartilage

 She takes no chronic medication, nor has a history of any metabolic diseases.
 But she does have chronic arthritis pain throughout her body; she admits to an aversion to her greens as she calls them.

 Clarke's test is the definitive test for PFPS; it was strongly positive, particularly when the kneecap was pressed against the medial condyle.